Icinga/icinga2/doc/3-monitoring-basics.md

 attibute is set or which value it has, the value from the notification template is dynamically overwritten.

-The corresponding Host object could look like this:
+The corresponding host object could look like this:

     object Host "host1" {
       import "host-linux-prod"